SigDelta/weka-xgboost/README.md

 The package is compatible with Weka >=3.9.1

-It can be installed in Weka as an unofficial package (You can download a prebuild package from [releases](https://github.com/SigDelta/weka-xgboost/releases).
+It can be installed in Weka as an unofficial package (you can download a prebuild package from [releases](https://github.com/SigDelta/weka-xgboost/releases)).

 A GUI package manager is available from the "Tools" menu of the Weka GUIChooser You can install the package by selecting the zip file in the "Unofficial" box on the right.